 Frank J. Lausche State Office Building, Cleveland, Ohio

-This 15-story State of Ohio office building — designed by a local architectural team consisting of Fred Toguchi Architects, Madison-Madison International and Ireland & Associates — is a skewed black mass that marks the jagged edge of downtown Cleveland’s skyline as it towers above the Flats of the Cuyahoga River below.
+This 15-story office building housing many of the State of Ohio's agencies and departments was designed by a local architectural team consisting of Fred Toguchi Architects, Madison-Madison International, and Ireland & Associates.
+Its imposing form is that of a skewed black mass marking the jagged edge of downtown Cleveland’s skyline as it towers above the Flats of the Cuyahoga River far below.
+The structure sits along West Huron Street at the western end of the Detroit-Superior Bridge that spans the river.

-Completed in 1979, the office tower was named for Cleveland politico, judge and Mayor, Frank J. Lausche, who became Ohio’s elected Governor on five different occasions throughout the 1940s and 1950s, followed by two terms in the U. S. Senate.
-Lausche was considered by many to be a truly original, independent or maverick politician — a classic small-d Democrat.
+Completed in 1979, the office tower was named for Cleveland politico, judge and Mayor, Frank J. Lausche, who later became Ohio’s elected Governor on five different occasions throughout the 1940s and 1950s.He then followed with two terms in the United States Senate.
+In his day, Lausche was considered by many to be a truly original, independent, and maverick politician — in other words, a classic 'small-d Democrat'.

-The tower that bears his name consists of rhomboidal office floors (dictated by the building’s triangular site), clad in uninterrupted black glass with vertically ribbed mullions, and hoisted aloft by heavily punctuated lower levels of light granite.
-Those lower levels accommodate the building’s spaces to the steeply sloped site by means of terraced floor levels and ramping.
+The structure that bears his name consists of rhomboidal office floor plans (dictated by the building’s roughly triangular site), clad in uninterrupted black glass with vertically ribbed mullions.
+That dark mass rises atop the muscular, heavily punctuated lower levels clad in light granite.
+Those lower floors accommodate the building to its steeply sloping site by means of terraced floor levels and ramping.

-Containing 458,000 square feet of office space within its 204-foot height, the Lausche Building houses over 1,300 state employees of myriad agencies.
+Containing 458,000 square feet of office space within its 204-foot height, the Frank J. Lausche Building houses over 1,300 state employees of numerous agencies and departments.
 The structure is graced with two elements of public art.
-Greeting most visitors at the easterly building entrance from Superior Avenue is the brilliant orange portal ‘Last’, by sculptor Tony Smith (supposedly his last such commission).
-Softening the grade level below the acute western prow of the building at the Detroit-Superior Bridge is ‘Terminal’, a playful assemblage of cut steel plate and pipe depicting members of sculptor Gene Kangas’ family.
+Greeting most visitors at the easterly building entrance from Superior Avenue and West Prospect Avenue is the brilliant orange angular portal ‘Last’, by sculptor Tony Smith (reportedly his last such commission).
+Softening the sharp grade transition beneath the acute western prow of the building at the Detroit-Superior Bridge is ‘Terminal’, a playful assemblage of cut steel plate and pipe depicting frolicking members of sculptor Gene Kangas’ own family.

-A dramatic vista of the Lausche Building is that seen from the western bank of the Cuyahoga River’s bend below.
-In that view, the Lausche Building’s dense black prow occupies a towering foreground, above the shimmering river, while the much higher caps of Cleveland’s distinctive triple skyscrapers — Key Tower, the former BP America Building and The Terminal Tower — form a spiked corona beyond.
+Perhaps the most dramatic view of the Frank J. Lausche Building is the one seen from Settler's Landing along Robert Lockwood Jr. Drive at the base of West Superior Avenue on the western bank of the Cuyahoga River’s bend below.
+In that view, the Lausche Building’s dense and angular black prow occupies a towering foreground, while the much higher caps of Cleveland’s distinctive triple skyscrapers — Key Tower, the former BP America Building and The Terminal Tower — form a spiked corona beyond.
+Other structures of the city's downtown core array in hues of sand, red and gray beneath.

 - Cleveland's Justice Center